albertus82/relatable-storage/README.md

 Resource resource = storage.get("myStoredFile.ext");
 byte[] bytes = resource.getInputStream().readAllBytes(); // not intended for reading input streams with large amounts of data!
 ```

+See also [SampleCodeTest](src/test/java/io/github/albertus82/filestore/jdbc/SampleCodeTest.java) for a runnable JUnit test based on this code.